awsdocs/aws-glue-developer-guide/doc_source/encryption-security-configuration.md

 Follow these steps to set up your AWS Glue environment to use security configurations\.

-1. Create or update your AWS Key Management Service \(AWS KMS\) keys to allow AWS KMS permissions to the IAM roles that are passed to AWS Glue crawlers and jobs to encrypt CloudWatch Logs\.
+1. Create or update your AWS Key Management Service \(AWS KMS\) keys to grant AWS KMS permissions to the IAM roles that are passed to AWS Glue crawlers and jobs to encrypt CloudWatch Logs\.
 For more information, see [Encrypt Log Data in CloudWatch Logs Using AWS KMS](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/encrypt-log-data-kms.html) in the *Amazon CloudWatch Logs User Guide*\.

-   In the following example, *"role1"*, *"role2"*, and *"role3"* are IAM roles that are passed to crawlers and jobs:
+   In the following example, *"role1"*, *"role2"*, and *"role3"* are IAM roles that are passed to crawlers and jobs\.

    ```
    {